Temidtech/Flutter-Cheat-Sheet/README.md

 #### Android setup

-You will be wondering why we need android studio setup?Here is why:
+Wondering why we need android studio setup?Here is why:
 Flutter relies on a full installation of Android Studio to supply its Android platform dependencies.You can however write flutter apps on other IDEs such as Visual studio code.

 ##### Install Android Studio